 Don’t Let Your Period Keep You from Camping or Hiking.
 Pack a Menstruation Preparedness Kit.

 I’m looking around the circle of Girl Scouts and my eyes come to rest on my daughter who sits head in hands.
 She knows what’s coming.
 I did a dress rehearsal of my “how to pack for our backpacking trip” performance in our living room, and this part is not her favorite part.
-I remind myself that a lot of women and girls avoid multi-day outdoor experiences because they are afraid they might get their periods while they’re out.
+I remind myself that anyone who menstruates might try to avoid multi-day outdoor experiences because they are afraid they might get their periods.
 I reach into my bag.

 “You all should pack a menstruation preparedness kit,” I tell them.
 “Even if you are sure you will not get your period while we are out, it always pays to be prepared.”